mui/material-ui/docs/data/base/components/form-control/form-control.md

 The `FormControlUnstyled` component provides a context that can be read by the `useFormControlUnstyledContext` hook.

-## The useFormControl hook

-You can use the `useFormControl` hook to enable integration between custom form inputs and `FormControlUnstyled`.
+You can use the `useFormControlUnstyledContext` hook to enable integration between custom form inputs and `FormControlUnstyled`.
 You can also use it to read the form control's state and react to its changes in a custom component.

 The demo below shows both: